SenghoungLim/SenghoungLim/README.md

 Hello, my name is Senghoung Lim.
 I am a junior Computer Science student at [UC Irvine](https://uci.edu/).
 My career of interest is to become a Full Stack Developer.
 I love creating websites and applications with a touch of elegant and user-friendly interfaces.

 **Languages & Tools**
-- C++, Python, Kotlin, HTML, CSS, JavaScript.
+- C++, Python, Kotlin, HTML, CSS, JavaScript
-- Figma, Canva, Git.
+- Figma, Canva, Git

 **Hobbies**
 - Photography, Hiking, and Movies